Click to jump to www.loughrea-tkd.com home page

 LOUGHREA TAEKWON-DO CLUB

 Loughrea Taekwon-Do club was started in September 2005 and has built up a loyal group of students ranging from 6 years to adult.
-Classes are held in St Raphael’s secondary school, Loughrea twice a week on Monday and Friday - boys and girls 6 to 12 years from 6-7pm and over 12 years (male and female) from 7-8pm.
-Classes cost €45 per month for students paying by standing order or €135 per quarter in advance.
-For students paying monthly in advance cost is €48.
+Classes are currently held in The Fun Shack, cottage hill industrial estate. twice a week on Monday and Friday - boys and girls 6 to 12 years from 6:30-7:30pm and advanced students from 7:30-8:30pm.
+Classes cost €45 per month for students.
 There is discount of €5 per month for second and third students from the same family.
 Association fees €25 for juniors and €30 for adults are due annually in September or at time of joining.
 Insurace fees €15 are due annually in September or at time of joining.
 The cost of the uniform is €50 and is available from your instructor and required for grading.

-THE INSTRUCTOR : Mrs Sandra Doyle (2nd dan)
+THE INSTRUCTOR : Mrs Sandra Doyle (3rd dan)

 With a qualification in applied sciences and as a mother of three children, Mrs Sandra Doyle started Taekwon-do late in life in 2002.
 She quickly became enthusiastic about the art and through commitment and dedication, taking part in competitions and seminars whenever possible, she attained her first degree black belt in 2005, achieving the highest score of the 41 student tested at that grading.
 Over the years she has competed in numerous national and international competitions, winning various trophies along the way.
 Always keen to improve her knowledge of Taekwon-do, she has attended many seminars, instructor’s and referee’s courses.
 For a number of years she worked as assistant instructor in the Galway club under Mr Fitzgibbon but in 2005 Mrs Doyle opened her own Taekwon-do club in Loughrea where she teaches students from age five to fifty.
 Her goal in teaching is, through the correct balance of discipline and fun, to pass on her enthusiasm for Taekwon-do to her students.
 She is highly influenced by the “Do” (ethics and philosophy) of Taekwon-do, as demonstrated by some of the Taekwon-do Masters she has met and with whom she has trained, including Masters Ogbourne, Galaraga, Sahota, Maidana but particularly Master Choi with whom she has trained on 3 occasions.
-She was promoted to second degree black belt in 2007.
+She was promoted to third degree black belt in 2010.

 Notable achievements: